 - Preparation of brain slice cultures for physiological recording

 We provide services in cell culture and cell transfection in a 1,000 square foot facility equipped with nine culture hoods and 15 incubators.
-The staff is especially experienced in methods of cell transfection.
+The shared resource provides quality control of equipment, reagents, and cell stocks and performs cell transfection using a variety of reagents and protocols.
+The staff members maintain a variety of cell lines, performs culture expansion and storage.
 Half of the facility space and equipment is designated for researchers who want to culture and transfect cells on their own.
-There is also a separate BSL2 room for culturing viruses, such as adeno-associated virus (AAV) and lentivirus.
+The shared resource maintains two separate BSL2 room for culturing viruses, such as adeno-associated virus (AAV) and lentivirus.

-Concerning sequencing protocols, the Facility can do low-throughput sequencing (and select rush jobs) in-house or can arrange to have high-throughput analyses done through outside vendors.
+Concerning sequencing protocols, the Facility can do low-throughput sequencing (and select rush jobs) in-house or can arrange to have high-throughput large volume analyses done through outside vendors.

 The Molecular Biology Facility maintains and operates an ABI 3130xl DNA analyzer.
 This is a 16-capillary machine, capable of processing a maximum of ~384 sequencing reactions over 24 hours of continuous operation.
 The Facility also offers specialized sequencing services, such as transposon-mediated sequencing and direct sequencing from colonies using rolling circle amplification (RCA).
 Researchers in need of higher-volume sequencing should contact the Facility manager about outsourcing options.